-So I understand that you want to focus your limited resources on activities which directly increase your income.
-No problem.
+So I understand why you would want to focus your limited resources on activities which directly increase your income.

-The problem is that very often, you are not aware that People Management is one of those priority activities.
+The problem is that very often, you are not aware that People Management should be one of those priority activities.

-Moreover, you do not even understand why your small business needs People Management anyway, since you’ve always thought that this was one of those management concepts designed for big businesses.
+Moreover, you do not even understand why your small business needs People Management, since you’ve always thought that this is one of those management concepts designed for big businesses.